ToanNN/rxjs-practice/README.md

-# This is personal ground to practice RXJS
+## This is personal ground to practice RXJS functionalities

-# To run the project
+### To run the project, please run
 yarn run start